LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 Priority signals are input to a prioritization process.
 Expressing priority is only a suggestion.
-The datagram-urgency parameter introduces new scheduling considerations on top of those presented in Section 10 of
+The datagram-urgency parameter introduces new scheduling considerations on top of those presented in {{Section 10 of PRIORITY}}.
-{{!I-D.ietf-httpbis-priority}}.

 It is RECOMMENDED that, when possible, servers send higher urgency HTTP datagrams before lower urgency datagrams.

 Where streams and datagrams have equal urgency and datagram-urgency, it is RECOMMENDED that servers alternate emitting HTTP datagrams and stream bytes.
-Where servers implement the recommendations in Section 10 of
-{{!I-D.ietf-httpbis-priority}}, alternating between datagram and stream data will result in fair scheduling.
+Where servers implement the recommendations in {{Section 10 of PRIORITY}}, alternating between datagram and stream data will result in fair scheduling.
 This recommendation holds whether stream are incremental or not.